Docker Desktop

 Understanding Docker Desktop's role in modern containerized development workflows.

-Docker revolutionized software deployment when it launched in 2013, making containers accessible to mainstream developers.
+Docker changed software deployment when it launched in 2013, making containers accessible to mainstream developers.
 Docker Desktop brought this technology to Mac and Windows in 2016, eliminating the need for manual VM configuration.
 The 2021 licensing changes requiring paid subscriptions for large enterprises sparked the growth of alternatives like Podman and OrbStack, but Docker Desktop remains the most complete solution with the largest ecosystem.

 Docker Desktop runs containers inside a lightweight Linux virtual machine managed by Apple's Virtualization framework on M-series Macs or HyperKit on Intel Macs.
 VirtioFS provides the bridge between macOS and the Linux filesystem with near-native performance.
 The Docker daemon runs inside this VM, while the CLI and GUI communicate via a socket.
 Kubernetes runs as containers within the same VM, sharing resources with your application containers.